Pope Shenouda III of Alexandria: Early life

-From the age of 14, Nazir began reading poetry and he wrote many poems himself, especially between 1946 and 1962.
+From the age of 14, Roufail began reading poetry and he wrote many poems himself, especially between 1946 and 1962.
 By the age of 16, he was active in the Coptic Sunday School movement.
-He served as a Sunday School teacher, first at Saint Anthony's Church in Shoubra and then at Saint Mary's Church in Mahmasha.
+He served as a Sunday school teacher, first at Saint Anthony's Church in Shoubra and then at Saint Mary's Church in Mahmasha.

-In 1943, Nazir enrolled in Cairo University (then called the University of King Fouad I) studying towards a Bachelor of Arts (B. A.) degree, majoring in English and History.
-Meanwhile, he spent his summer vacations at the Western Desert Monastery of St. Mary, known as "Deir El-Suryan" (Syrian Monastery).
+In 1943, Roufail enrolled in Cairo University (then called the University of King Fouad I) studying towards a Bachelor of Arts degree, majoring in English and History.
+Meanwhile, he spent his summer vacations at the monastery of Saint Mary El-Sourian, also called the Syrian Monastery, in Wadi El-Natrun.
 While a university student, he was a trainee in the Egyptian Military Reserve Corps.

-In 1946, while still in his final year of undergraduate studies, he was allowed to enroll in the evening classes at the Coptic Theological Seminary usually open only to University graduates but the dean of the Seminary, Archdeacon Habib Girgis (d.
-1951), made an exception in the case of Nazir.
-The personality of Habib Girgis was instrumental in shaping that of the future Pope, and Pope Shenouda always spoke highly of Habib Girgis.
+In 1946, while still in his final year of undergraduate studies, he was allowed to enroll in the evening classes at the Coptic Theological Seminary.
+The seminary was usually open only to university graduates, but the dean of the Seminary, Archdeacon Habib Girgis, made an exception in the case of Roufail.
+The personality of Habib Girgis was instrumental in shaping that of the future pope, and Pope Shenouda always spoke highly of Habib Girgis.

-Nazir graduated from Cairo University with a BA in History in 1947.
-After graduation, he completed his military service as dux (top of group), and began work as a teacher of English, History and Social Sciences in a high school in Cairo.
-Meanwhile, he attended graduate courses in Archaeology and Classics at Cairo University specializing in the History of Ancient Egypt and Islamic Egypt.
-He worked as a high school English and Social Studies teacher by day, and attended classes at the Coptic Theological Seminary by night.
+Roufail graduated from Cairo University with a BA in History in 1947.
+After graduation, he completed his military service, and began work as a teacher of English, history, and social sciences in a high school in Cairo.
+Meanwhile, he attended graduate courses in archaeology and classics at Cairo University, specializing in the History of Ancient Egypt and Islamic Egypt.
+He worked as a high school teacher by day, and attended classes at the Coptic Theological Seminary by night.
 Upon graduation from the seminary in 1949, he was appointed to teach New Testament and Old Testament Studies at the Seminary..
-In the same year, he became the Editor-in-Chief of the Sunday School Monthly Magazine.
-In 1950 Nazir resigned from secular employment to take up a full-time lecturing position at the Seminary.
+In the same year, he became the editor-in-chief of the Sunday School Monthly Magazine.
+In 1950, Roufail resigned from secular employment to take up a full-time lecturing position at the seminary.

-In 1952 he was elected member of the Egyptian Journal Syndicate.
-In 1953, he was appointed a lecturer at the Monastic College in Helwan, offering courses in Theology there, and in the same year he began his dialogue with Jehovah's Witnesses, writing articles about their beliefs in the Sunday School Magazine.
+In 1952 he was elected a member of the Egyptian Journal Syndicate.
+In 1953, he was appointed a lecturer at the Monastic College in Helwan, offering courses in theology there.
+In the same year, he began his dialogue with Jehovah's Witnesses, writing articles about their beliefs in the Sunday School Magazine.

-Nazir with others laboured for several years to establish a strong Sunday School and youth group at St Anthony's Church in Shubra.
+Nazir with others laboured for several years to establish a strong Sunday school and youth group at St Anthony's Church in Shubra.
 His ministry produced many devoted servants, who began establishing youth groups in neighbouring parishes.

-An avid reader, he was a keen student of languages and a man of vast ecumenical insights.
-He spoke fluent Arabic (Standard, Egyptian and Sa'idi variants), spoke fluent English and French, read Greek (both Ancient and Modern variants) and Latin, and also mastered the Amharic language.
+An avid reader, he was a keen student of languages.
+He spoke fluent Arabic (Standard, Egyptian and Sa'idi variants), English, French, and Amharic.
+He could read Greek (ancient and modern) and Latin as well.